aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.saving/ppmdcompressionsettings/_index.md

 ## PPMdCompressionSettings class

-Settings for PPMd compression method.
+Settings for PPMd compression within a ZIP archive.

 The PPMdCompressionSettings type exposes the following members:
 ## Constructors